AdaCore/spark2014/lrm/source/packages.rst

-The unit declaring the encapsulating state abstraction identified by the Part_Of ``option`` or aspect need not be its parent, but it must be a unit whose body has visibility on the private library unit, while being *more visible* than the original unit.
-Furthermore, the unit declaring the encapsulating state abstraction must denote the the corresponding item of visible state in its Refined_State aspect to indicate that it includes this part of the visible state of the private unit.
+The unit declaring the encapsulating state abstraction identified by the Part_Of ``option`` or aspect need not be its parent, but it must be a unit whose body has visibility of the private library unit, while being *more visible* than the original unit.
+Furthermore, the unit declaring the encapsulating state abstraction must denote the corresponding item of visible state in its Refined_State aspect to indicate that it includes this part of the visible state of the private unit.
 That is, the two specifications, one in the private unit, and one in the body of the (typically) public unit, must match one another.